squirrelphp/entities/README.md

 }
 ```

 The class is defined as an entity with the table name, and each class property is defined as a table field with the column name in the database, where the type is taken from the PHP property type (string, int, float, bool).
 If the property type is nullable, the column type is assumed to be nullable too.
-You can also define if it is an autoincrement column (called SERIAL in Postgres) and if it is a blob column (binary large object, called "blob" in most databases or "bytea" in Postgres).
+You can also define whether it is an autoincrement column (called SERIAL in Postgres) and whether it is a blob column (binary large object, called "blob" in most databases or "bytea" in Postgres).

-Whether the class properties are private, protected or public does not matter, you can choose whatever names you want, and you can design the rest of the class however you want.
-You can even make the classes read-only, by having private properties and only defining getters - see [Read-only entity objects](#read-only-entity-objects) for more details on why you would want to do that.
+Whether the class properties are private, protected or public does not matter (this library does not use the constructor to create entities), you can choose whatever names you want, and you can design the rest of the class however you want.
+You can even make the classes or properties read-only - see [Read-only entity objects](#read-only-entity-objects) for more details on why you would want to do that.

 ### Defining an entity directly

-This is not currently recommended, but if you are not using [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) and want to manually configure/create entities, you can create RepositoryConfig objects - with entities-bundle these are created automatically for you.
-The annotations in the `User` example in the last section would be equivalent to this RepositoryConfig definition:
+This is not currently recommended, but if you are not using [squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) and want to manually configure/create entities, you can create RepositoryConfig objects - with entities-bundle these are created automatically for you (using reflection).
+The attributes in the `User` example in the last section would be equivalent to this RepositoryConfig definition:

 ```php
 $repositoryConfig = new \Squirrel\Entities\RepositoryConfig(